unsw-se3011/SENG3011_Neon/Reports/FinalReport.md

 # Summary

-## key benefits/achievements of the project relating back to the design/implementation
+## Key benefits/achievements of the project relating back to the design/implementation
+Backend:

-Realtime data anlayze system by python <br>
+Realtime data anlayze system by Python <br>
 Natural Language Parser Engine by Nlpe <br>
-Continuous runtime environemnt by docker
+Continuous runtime environemnt by Docker <br>

+Frontend:
+  - Understand that the readability of the articles/reports will highly affect the user experience
+  -